One of the first things a new puppy owner wants to know is how to housetrain a puppy…..fast.

 Everyone’s schedule will look different.
 But when creating your schedule here are a few things to keep in mind.
 Puppies should be taken out for a potty break:

-In addition to creating a schedule make sure to pay attention to your puppy.
+Make sure to pay attention to your puppy.
 This will help you to learn the signs that they need to go.
+And there are signs, but more on that in the next tip.

 One of the recommended ways to keep track of your puppy is to keep them on a leash at all times and attach the leash to you.
 This way your puppy will never be more than a few feet away.

 While this may work it wasn’t something I could see myself doing.
-Instead we kept her gated in the kitchen, which is on the small side.
+Instead we kept her gated in our small kitchen.
 That way I could keep my eye on her even as I was taking care of other stuff.

 Tip# 9 – Getting them to go when outside

-A typical complaint people have when potty training a puppy is that the puppy goes inside the house right after they were outside.
+A typical complaint people have when potty training a puppy is that the puppy goes inside the house right after they are outside.
 There are a few issues that might cause this.

-The answer to the first issue is addressed in Tip # 7.
-The rest can be handled by allowing your puppy time to walk around for a while.
-Just like with humans, exercise helps get a puppy’s digestive system moving.
+It is important to give your puppy time to walk around for a while.
+Exercise helps get a puppy’s digestive system moving.
 The trick is to give them some exercise but to get them back to the potty spot before they are ready to go.
-To master this you will need to pay attention to timing.
+To master this you will need to pay careful attention to their potty signs.

 The only time a puppy should be crated is when you are unable to watch them during the day or at night when you are sleeping.
-If you are unable to use gates to keep her close consider using an exercise pen to keep her nearby and contained.
+If you are unable to use gates to keep them close consider using an exercise pen to keep them nearby and contained.

 To learn more about how to crate train your puppy read our posts Crate Training a Puppy – Made Easy and How to Crate Train a Puppy: 10 Mistakes to Avoid